---

 <%= f.text_field :phone_number %>

-phone number is present.
-To handle this, add following code in User
+present.
+To handle this, add following code in `User` model.

 class User < ActiveRecord::Base